marianocarrazana/OnePagePHP/README.md

 `eval_scripts`: (true or false) scripts shared with `OnePage::addScript` will be evaluated with eval() function, this is unsafe if your using a non https site.

+`automatic_render`: (true or false) if it will search files inside the controllers/templates and automatically render it.

+`root_dir`: the full path of your project in your file system, this will used to solve the all paths defined in the paths.php/templates/sections.

 **Create a simple page**

-If you want to add a page accessible in with the url `mysite.com/mypage` just add a file with the name `mypage.html` inside the `views` folder, remember you dont need to define the headers or sections that are shared for all pages inside this document, if you wanna change the default design edit the `views/base.html` file just remember to leave the `{% block content %}{% endblock %}` inside `#content` element and `onepage.js` script link for the SPA featured.
-For a root urls like [`mysite.com/`](https://mysite.com/) edit the `index.html` inside the `views` folder.
+If you want to add a page accessible in with the url `mysite.com/mypage` just add a file with the name `mypage.html` inside the `src/views` folder, remember you dont need to define the headers or sections that are shared for all pages inside this document, if you wanna change the default design edit the `src/sections/base.html` file just remember to leave the `{% block content %}{% endblock %}` inside `#content` element for the SPA featured.
+For a root urls like [`mysite.com/`](https://mysite.com/) edit the `index.html` inside the `src/views` folder.

 Inside the mypage.html put this: